.American and European Unions, Compared(2)

 It's an important point for a proposal unifying two dozen different priesthoods and a number of nations wholly defined by a single religion.
 A workable constitution for them must contain a strict separation of church and state, because ballads, epic poems, and traditions are synthetic, quite different from actual experiences.
 Helen of Troy may or may not have had a face that launched a thousand ships, but Homer's Iliad certainly glorified more hatred than she did; who can say whether the poem portrays the truth?
 That's the war side of things; the Odyssey is powerful in evoking the special virtues leading to prosperous nationhood.
 Because you can't argue or reason with epic myth, it is the many exaggerated glorifications and exaggerated condemnations by them which supply endurance to patriotic myths, easily reducing macroeconomists of the European Central Bank to tears of frustration.
 Because the best of these epics stand alone as powerful literature, their propaganda strength is all the more difficult to deconstruct with mere logic.
 Quoting Arnold Toynbee, it is not weaknesses, but overextension of their finest qualities, which usually brings nations down.

 While true grievances seldom pose obstacles of their own, they do often misdirect political leadership from what is best for their countries.
-European Unification had a primary goal of eliminating future wars, but its leaders decided the peace goal was achievable only by indirection, and began first with monetary tools for prosperity.
+European Unification had a primary goal of eliminating future wars, but its leaders decided the peace goal was achievable only by indirection and began first with monetary tools for prosperity.
 That takes a long time; America was still fumbling monetarily until the end of the Civil War.
-So while starting with small victories seems a plausible route to big victories, in fact it drains much of the idealism out of revolutions by avoiding the cataclysmic issues which justify great sacrifices.
-Even worse, it here made the financial disaster of the Euro symbolic of tawdry hazards on the road to Prosperity, raising issues of corruption and self advancement, rather than idealistic sacrifice.
+So while starting with small victories seems a plausible route to big victories, in fact, it drains much of the idealism out of revolutions by avoiding the cataclysmic issues which justify great sacrifices.
+Even worse, it here made the financial disaster of the Euro symbolic of tawdry hazards on the road to Prosperity, raising issues of corruption and self-advancement, rather than idealistic sacrifice.
 At least when you struggle for national security, every day you survive is another victory.
-There is of course no room in past struggles for Americans to gloat over their superior approach to permanent Union.
+There is, of course, no room in past struggles for Americans to gloat over their superior approach to permanent Union.
 But a defeat is a defeat, and the Euro mess could become a big defeat.

 |Congressman Ron Paul|

 From a commentator's perspective, currency matters are difficult to understand and explain.
 For contrast, the Battle of Normandy is thrilling and awe-inspiring; every death is the death of a hero.
 But rises in productivity and the risk implications of volatility, seem hopelessly confusing to an economics beginner.
 Worse still, there exists real uncertainty among experts.
-We now have currency which has no backing in precious metals, and is really just a book entry.
+We now have a currency which has no backing in precious metals and is really just a book entry.
 That's useful for transactions, less certainly useful for a storehouse of value.
 Mr. Ron Paul ran for President of the United States challenging the whole Federal Reserve concept, and a possibility must be admitted that his speeches have a grain of truth.
 We trust our bankers to devise a workable system of exchange without gold and silver, and readily admit that Mr. Bernanke knows more about it than we do.
 But.
 But the world economy nearly collapsed utterly a few years ago, and you know, Dr. Ron Paul might just have a valid point or two.
 Europe has not yet emerged into a fit environment for enjoying a monetary Crusade to a World Without War.
-For striking contrast, just go to any Civil War movie.
-And watch those teen aged soldier boys charge up the hill, ready to die for the Union.
+For a striking contrast, just go to any Civil War movie.
+And watch those teenaged soldier boys charge up the hill, ready to die for the Union.

 |A Study of History Arnold J. Toynbee ISBN-13: 978-0195050806||Amazon|